Expanded Access to Investigational Products

 - The patient has received appropriate standard treatments, such as standard of care, without clinical success, and there is no comparable or satisfactory alternative therapy to treat the patient's disease or condition.

-- The patient is ineligible to participate in any ongoing clinical trial with derazantinib, or is unable to participate in such a trial due to geographical limitations.
+- The patient is ineligible to participate in any ongoing clinical trial with the investigational product, or is unable to participate in such a trial due to geographical limitations.

-- There is sufficiently robust preliminary safety and efficacy data about derazantinib, including dosing information.
+- There is sufficiently robust preliminary safety and efficacy data about the investigational product, including dosing information.

-- There is sufficient scientific evidence to expect that the patient may derive a clinically meaningful benefit, and that derazantinib will have an acceptable safety profile.
+- There is sufficient scientific evidence to expect that the patient may derive a clinically meaningful benefit, and that the treatment with the investigational product will not involve risks that are outside the acceptable safety profile of the investigational product.

-- A request for access to derazantinib is submitted by the treating physician on behalf of the patient, and the treating physician is properly licensed, authorized, and fully qualified to administer the product in his/her country.
-The treating physician must comply with all regulatory requirements, and be willing to conduct all necessary medical monitoring, safety reporting, and data collection.
+- A request for access to the investigational product is submitted by the treating physician on behalf of the patient, and the treating physician is properly licensed, authorized, and fully qualified to administer the product in his or her country of practice.
+The treating physician must agree to comply with all regulatory requirements, and must be willing to conduct all necessary medical monitoring, safety reporting, and data collection activities.

-- Any expanded access to derazantinib must comply with the laws and regulations applicable to the country in which the product will be prescribed, including (as applicable) medicine importation requirements, approvals from the competent regulatory bodies, and approvals from the competent Institutional Review Board or Ethics Committee.
+- Any Expanded Access to the investigational product must comply with the laws and regulations applicable to the country in which the product will be prescribed and used, including (as applicable) medicine importation requirements, approvals from the competent regulatory bodies, and approvals from the competent Institutional Review Board or Independent Ethics Committee.

-Treating physicians should submit expanded access requests on behalf of patients directly to firstname.lastname@example.org.
+Treating physicians should submit Expanded Access requests on behalf of patients directly to firstname.lastname@example.org.
 The submission must contain a brief patient history, sufficient information on the patient's current medical status, and the treating physician's contact information.
-The submission must not contain any information identifying the patient, such as names, including patient ID numbers.
+The submission must not contain any information identifying the patient, including names or patient ID numbers.

 Basilea will acknowledge receipt of such a request within 3 working days.

-The decision to provide derazantinib to a treating physician will be made by Basilea based on an unbiased evaluation of the request that meets the above conditions.
-This decision will be made in a timely manner to be responsive to the patient’s needs, but with appropriate consultation and discussions with Basilea's medical and clinical teams, the patient’s treating physician, regulatory authorities, and outside experts as required.
+The decision as to whether to provide the investigational product to the treating physician will be made by Basilea based solely on an evaluation of whether the request meets the above conditions.
+This decision will be made in a timely manner to be responsive to the patient’s needs, but with appropriate consultation and discussions with Basilea's medical and clinical teams, the patient’s treating physician, regulatory authorities, and independent experts as required.

-If the request is supported by Basilea, the treating physician must apply for, and receive, approval from the applicable country regulatory authority, to allow for importation of the investigational product.
+If the request is supported by Basilea, the treating physician must apply for, and receive, approval from the applicable national regulatory authority, to allow for importation of the investigational product.